-This is classic home cooking from my childhood.
-My mom has been making this Tamale Pie recipe since I was a kid, so it’s something I grew up eating.
-Now I make it for my kids and they love it just as much as I do.
-The base is a simple, spicy ground beef chili with corn and olives mixed in and it’s topped with a homemade sweet cornbread and shredded cheese.
-Since it’s a complete meal made all in one pan, I don’t feel the need to make a bunch of sides and usually just serve with a simple Garden Salad.
+The base for this Tamale Pie recipe is a simple, spicy ground beef chili with corn and olives mixed in and it’s topped with a homemade sweet cornbread and shredded cheese.
+Since it’s a complete meal made all in one pan, ther’s no need to serve a bunch of sides, just a simple Garden Salad will do.

 Where did tamale pie originate?

-For making ahead and freezing, prepare the pie as directed, then freeze the unbaked tamale pie uncovered for an hour.
+To make ahead and freeze, prepare the pie as directed, then freeze unbaked and uncovered for an hour.
 Wrap tightly with a couple of layers of plastic wrap or foil and freeze up to 6 months.
 I recommend using a disposable foil pan since it’s going to be sitting in your freezer for a bit.
 Thaw overnight and bake as directed.

 To reheat a whole casserole from frozen, thaw in the fridge overnight and warm in a 350 degree oven.
 I usually cover with foil to keep the top from getting too brown.
 Heat until warmed through; about 20-25 minutes.

 Reheat individual (refrigerated) leftover portions in the microwave until warm.

 15ouncecan diced tomatoesdrained (or 15 oz can tomato sauce)

 4ouncecan chopped ripe olivesdrained